newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cemetery-certificate.md

   * work in progress, need to create cemetery industry (currently saved under all other businesses otherwise I can't save the draft)

-  * h2 and h3 still look the same, using h4 until h3 is fixed
+  * h2 and h3 still look the same, using h3 per Spencer

   * double check with Regina on info in parentheses for date of incorporation app req
 id: cemetery-certificate